adriankreiner/airGR_GM/README.md

 -   `UtilsCalibOptions.R`: Include the glacier module for the calibration.

--   `UtilsRunModel.R`: Include SWE in the Output of the model needed in the glacier module.
+-   `UtilsRunModel.R`: Get ice melt and SWE as output.

 -   `RunModel.R`: Minor changes regarding parameter

+### 2. Lapse rate for temperature and precipitaiton

 ## Installation